 Anyone who does any kind of missionary work will have occasion to ask, Why is this so hard?
 Why doesn’t it go better?
 Why can’t our success be more rapid?
 Why aren’t there more people joining the Church?
 It is the truth.
 We believe in angels.
 We trust in miracles.
 Why don’t people just flock to the font?
 Why isn’t the only risk in missionary work that of pneumonia from being soaking wet all day and all night in the baptismal font?

-You will have occasion to ask those questions. have thought about this great deal. offer this as my personal feeling. am convinced that missionary work is not easy because salvation is not cheap experience.
+You will have occasion to ask those questions.
+I have thought about this a great deal.
+I offer this as my personal feeling.
+I am convinced that missionary work is not easy because salvation is not a cheap experience.
 Salvation never was easy.
 We are The Church of Jesus Christ, this is the truth, and He is our Great Eternal Head.
 How could we believe it would be easy for us when it was never,ever easy for Him?
-It seems to me that missionaries and mission leaders have to spend at least few moments in Gethsemane.
-Missionaries and mission leaders have to take at least step or two toward the summit of Calvary.
+It seems to me that missionaries and mission leaders have to spend at least a few moments in Gethsemane.
+Missionaries and mission leaders have to take at least a step or two toward the summit of Calvary.

 P.S.
 By the way, I was tearing up seeing what JJ did as a service to you guys.
 How cute!
 She is so special.